texhex/SQLSimplePS/README.md

 # SQLSimplePS

-SQL Simple is an attempt to make handling SQL Server data with PowerShell easier and more secure.
+SQL Simple aims to make handling SQL Server data with PowerShell easier and more secure.
 It features:

 * Static functions that can be used as "single line commands" to run against SQL Server (``Execute()`` returns single values, while ``Query()`` returns hash tables)
 * Chaining several commands that will execute in a single transaction